purescript/purescript-datetime/README.md

 dateTime :: Year -> Month -> Day -> Hours -> Minutes -> Seconds -> Milliseconds -> Maybe Date
 ```

+Attempts to create a `Date` from UTC date and time components. `Nothing`
+is returned if the resulting date is invalid.

 #### `date`